pkmnct/robinhood-mint-sync-chrome/README.md

-## Important Note: Mint now supports adding Robinhood accounts natively.
+## Note on Mint's native Robinhood support
-The extension should continue to work, but will add the Robinhood balance as a _collectible_.
-If you [add Robinhood to Mint natively](https://help.mint.com/General/888961131/How-do-I-add-a-new-account-in-Mint.htm) the balance will show up under investments.
+Support was added to Mint for Robinhood.
+Some users are reporting that the native support no longer works.
+This extension does continue to work, but it will add the Robinhood balance as a _collectible_.
+If you are able to successfully [add Robinhood to Mint natively](https://help.mint.com/General/888961131/How-do-I-add-a-new-account-in-Mint.htm) the balance will show up under investments.
 Any changes made to Robinhood or Mint in the future could break this extension.

 <img src="https://raw.githubusercontent.com/pkmnct/robinhood-mint-sync-chrome/master/images/icon512.png" alt="Mint and Robinhood Sync Icon" width="128" height="128">